ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITriangulatorResult.rst

 ITriangulatorResult
 ===================

-.. py:class:: ITriangulatorResult
+.. py:class:: ansys.stk.core.graphics.ITriangulatorResult

    object

    The result from triangulation: a triangle mesh defined using an indexed triangle list.
 This is commonly visualized with the triangle mesh primitive or surface mesh primitive.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITriangulatorResult

 Overview
 --------